Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 ## Usage

 1. Upload the template to CloudFormation
 2. Provide values for the parameters
 3. Review and create the stack
-4. Monitor the creation progress and check outputs
+4. Monitor the creation progress and check outputs once complete

 ## Notes

 - Some resources are conditionally created based on parameter values
-- HIPAA compliance settings add additional controls and retention periods
+- HIPAA compliance settings add additional retention and security controls
-- Review and customize as needed for your environment
+- Review and customize as needed for your specific requirements